PicNet/Centazio/src/readme.md

   Create/Update methods should not take in entities, but raw fields where possible?
 - sqlite (self hosted), postgres

-- CLI:

-- EntityStager:
-  - unit tests:
-    - check that results from the 'store' are always returned oldest to newest allowing batching
-    - check the limits of the 'stores' will dynamo with current settings handle 1000 records for instance
-  - retreiving unpromoted staged entities need to handle:
-    - deserialisation to target type
-    - filtering:
-      - get only the latest for a specific entity
-      - centazio 2 even filters out the entity if its the same as previously promoted
-  - a mechanism to mark staged entity as ignored

-- Promote:
-  - support full promote (entire list), i.e. delete all and recreate

-- Cloud
-  - Use Code Generators to generate Lambda/Azure function wrappers

 # Developer Guidelines:

 ## Code Style